akashdhruv/Para-Physics/README.md

-## Fortran based Hybrid MPI-OpenMP Computational Physics Solver
+## Fortran based Hybrid MPI-OpenMP AMR based Computational Physics Solver

+# The solver is still in debug mode, AMR implementations are not working properly

 Execution instructions